WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

           + Click on `Update & Security`.
           + Click on `Device encryption`.
           + Under the "Device encryption" section, click the `Turn off` button.
+          + Wait until Windows 10 has completed un-encrypting the hard drive before you turn off Windows 10 and start the disk boot and Ubuntu install.

       - For some Windows 10 Home system, the Bitlocker or Device encryption is not visible.
 Complete the following to turn off encryption from a command line.